 The catering sector is subject to quite a significant amount of regulation and you should consider obtaining specialist help to make sure you comply with all the legal requirements.
-The following is an outline of some of the areas that are likely to be relevant to you.
+The following is an outline of some of the areas that are likely to be relevant to you if you want to open your own cafe.
 This list is not intended to be exhaustive.

 What licences does a cafe need?

-Because your business will store, sell, and prepare food you'll need to register as a food business with your local environmental health department.
+Because your cafe will store, sell, and prepare food, you'll need to register as a food business with your local environmental health department.
 They will inspect your premises and help you to comply with the requirements of food hygiene and safety regulations.
 Contact your local authority early on in your planning so that you register in good time.
 There is no charge for registering.

 Depending on the type of cafe or restaurant you plan to run and your location you may also need the following:

-• a licence from PPL PRS for the use of copyright music (for example as background music).
+- a music licence from PPL PRS for the use of copyright music (for example as background music).
 An MPLC licence if you plan to screen films or TV shows

 If you plan to have tables outside on the pavement you should get permission from your local authority.
 You'll probably need a pavement cafe licence or similar permit.

-When choosing premises, note that you will need to find some with the appropriate planning usage classification.
+When choosing premises for your cafe, note that you will need to find premises with the appropriate planning usage classification.
 It may be possible to change the classification of a premises, but this will require planning consent.
 It is easier to change to some classifications than to others - for example, it can be difficult to change from a cafe or restaurant serving food for consumption on the premises to a hot food takeaway.

 Planning usage classes covering cafe and restaurant activities are as follows: